Ozame/aigrad/gradu/NOTES.md

 -> Proposal ok, journal option #1 goal, conference papers included!

 1. Dive deeper on the journal based option, which journals would it be, how would they be ranked, number of material, date range etc.
+    - 3 journals plus 1 conference collection -> ~1000 articles, should provide enought material
+2. How to proceed?
+Figure out the process better.
-2. Also find sources for the background chapters
+3. Also find sources for the background chapters
    - AGI & its history, definition
    - Method